How to apply

 Applicants are eligible to receive a 4% bonus if, at the time of application, they have completed at least 2 full-time equivalent (FTE) years of study in an undergraduate degree at Deakin University and have graduated or are completing an undergraduate degree from Deakin University.

 Please note: Credit for Prior Learning will not count as having met the 2 years’ FTE completion requirement.

 Step 3: Submit supporting documentation

-Applicants who wish to apply for the prior clinical experience in a health discipline bonus or the financial disadvantage bonus must provide supporting documentation to GEMSAS postmarked no later than 5:00pm AEST on Friday 10 June 2016.
+Applicants who wish to apply for the prior clinical experience in a health discipline bonus, the work experience bonus, the financial disadvantage bonus or the Deakin study bonus must provide supporting documentation to GEMSAS postmarked no later than 5:00pm AEST on Friday 9 June 2017.

 Please send your supporting documentation and cover sheet (printed off after you have applied online via GEMSAS) to:

 Do not send supporting documentation to Deakin University.